 Meet The Facilitator

-Hello and welcome to KC Hope!
-My name is Charmel Clough and I am the founder of Emilia’s Wings and facilitator for KC Hope.
+Hello and welcome to BLOOM!
+My name is Charmel Clough and I am the founder of Emilia’s Wings and facilitator for BLOOM.
 My husband Dan and I have called the Kansas City Northland home for over 10 years.
 We have been blessed with four beautiful children – Adelaide, Emilia, Roselyn, and Owen – each of whom bring so much love and joy to our family.
 In my free time I enjoy crafting, cooking/baking, eating delicious cuisines, exercising, traveling, and of course advocating for Pregnancy and Infant Loss through our family’s nonprofit, Emilia’s Wings.

-We hope you will join us at KC Hope.
+We hope you will join us at BLOOM.
 It would be an honor to walk alongside you on your journey through grief.

 How We Began

-HOPE has been reaching out to hurting families in the Kansas City area for the last 35 years.
-Through the years we have changed names and locations, but the mission and essence of our group has remained the same.
+BLOOM has been reaching out to hurting families in the Kansas City area for over 35 years.
+Through the years we have changed locations and names (formally The Pregnancy & Infant Loss Support Group & KC HOPE), but the mission and essence of our group has remained the same.